ESA-APEx/apex_documentation/propagation/usecases.md

 ### Examples

 * The project has created an openEO processing graph.
-Executing this workflow takes too long and incurs high execution costs, making it unviable for running at the intended scale.
+Executing this workflow takes too long and incurs high execution costs, not making it viable for running at the intended scale.
 * The project created a new machine learning model in Python that performs inference based on EO data.
 However, the training and/or inference steps take too long, hindering scalability for processing larger areas of interest.

 ### Solution

-The [APEx Algorithm Enhancement](enhancement.md) service offers support to optimize your algorithm through a structured analysis and improvement process.
+The [APEx Algorithm Enhancement](enhancement.md) service offers support to optimise your algorithm through a structured analysis and improvement process.
 In the case of scenario 2, the APEx team will also assess whether performance can be enhanced by integrating the algorithm into APEx-compliant technologies, such as openEO or OGC Application Package.
-If so, the [APEx Algorithm Porting](porting.md) service can be recommended to support the transformation of your algorithm into an openEO UDP or package it as an
-OGC Application Package.
+If so, the [APEx Algorithm Porting](porting.md) service can be recommended to support the transformation of your algorithm into an openEO UDP or package it as an OGC Application Package.

 ### Outcome